Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, only 10.8% of residents work from home, which may be influenced by COVID-19 conditions.
-Across all routes, service frequency averages 483 trips per day, equating to around 199 weekly trips per individual stop.
+According to the 2021 Census, only 10.8% of residents work from home, a figure that may be influenced by COVID-19 conditions.
+The service frequency across all routes averages 483 trips per day, equating to approximately 199 weekly trips per individual stop.

 Frequently Asked Questions - Transport